 The cause of foundation settlement usually includes such conditions as changes in ground water levels, excessive spring runoff, earth movements, new tree plantings positioned too close to a structure and disconnected downspouts.
-All of these conditions can result in further sub-surface destabilization of the structure foundation.
+All of these conditions can result in further sub-surface destabilization of the structure and foundation.
 Basement renovations that may include underpinning to gain extra ceiling height, new additions and the construction of new buildings on adjacent properties may also contribute to settlement of a foundation.

 Regular maintenance should ensure proper ventilation and the structural integrity of foundations and basements.
 Poor ventilation may contribute to fungal growth in these areas.
-When undetected, fungal growth can create structural stress through the weakening of sill plates or joist ends that are fitted into masonry pockets in the foundation.
+When undetected, fungal growth can structural stress through the create weakening of sill plates or joist ends that are fitted into masonry pockets in the foundation.
 This stress may affect, in turn, the integrity of the basement foundation and the above structural framework.
-Signs of termites or other insect infestations should be looked for when inspecting the foundations.
+Signs of termites or other insect infestations should looked for when inspecting the be foundations.
 Infestations should be closely monitored and the proper remedial action taken.

-Foundation repairs should be undertaken only after consultation with a professional engineer, building consultant architect who has knowledge of heritage building systems.
-Traditional building practices and methods should be used in making repairs wherever possible.
-Sound building science principles should also be applied such as not insulating interior basement walls to modern design standards the order to maintain existing environment in a stable condition.
+Foundation repairs should be undertaken only after consultation with a professional engineer. building consultant and/or architect who has knowledge of heritage Traditional building building systems. practices and methods should be used in making repairs wherever possible.
+Sound building science principles should also be applied such as not insulating interior basement walls to modern design standards maintain in order to the existing environment in a stable condition.
 Make sure proper exterior drainage is in place to direct all water away from the building.
 This may be accomplished simply by grading the ground slope away from the building.
 Drainage tiling can be installed, if necessary, to control excessive moisture.
 Excavate in short sections, repair and backfill.